-Select them and delete to make a neat and tidy design.
+Select them and delete them to make a neat and tidy design.

 Repeat the same process for the elements on the layer below, adding small linocut brush strokes to small items like leaves to add detail and interest.

-Now we’ve vectorized the illustrations for the cover we’re ready to lift the designs into InDesign, and finalize the cover design.
+Now that we’ve vectorized the illustrations for the fairy-tale cover, we’re ready to lift the designs into InDesign and finalize the cover design.

 Make sure the bottom layer of your Illustrator file is the only one unlocked, and then select everything on the page and Edit > Copy.